A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI

-To evaluate the performance of the XGBoost models, they are compared to state-of-the-art runway surface conditions assessment models, namely the \textit{runway model} of Klein-Paste et al. \cite{KLEINPASTE15} and the \textit{scenario model} of Huseby and Rabbe \cite{HUSEBY12}.
+To evaluate the performance of the XGBoost models, they are compared to state-of-the-art runway surface conditions assessment models, namely the \textit{runway model} of Klein-Paste et al.\ (2015) \cite{KLEINPASTE15} and the \textit{scenario model} of Huseby and Rabbe (2012) \cite{HUSEBY12}.
 The models are also compared to runway assessment of airport runway inspectors reported in the \textit{Snowtam reports}.
-The rest of the paper is structured as follows: In section 2 we briefly describe the data and sources used in this work, and how the response variable and explanatory variables are extracted.
-In section 3 we describe XGBoost and SHAP, which is the methodology used to create the models.
-In section 4 we evaluate the performance of the models and compare them the runway model, the scenario model and the assessment from runway inspectors.
-We also describe the XGBoost models by using SHAP values to create global explanations.
-In section 5 we introduce the decision support system, which uses output from the XGBoost models together with local explanations of the predictions.
-In section 6 we sum up the work and add our conclusive remarks and future work.